AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 *Wondrous Item, Rare, Aesthetic* </br>
 This saya, or katana scabbard, is light pink in colour, with silver detailing and a purple sageo cord.
 When a katana is drawn from this saya, strongly scented sakura blossoms appear traveling along the path of the draw, alongside a swift gust of wind, before they disperse into the open air.

+#### Heartbreaker Kaiken

+*Weapon (Tantō), Common, Minor*</br>
+This style of knife, in a sheath disguised as a make-up box, is often carried in a sleeve or Kimono pocket for self-defence by Geisha or working girls.
+If you hit a creature with the Charmed condition with this Tantō the attack is a Critical Hit.

 #### Kyōsei Claw